yojoe/go-raml/README.md

-   --no-main                                    Do not generate a main.go file --no-apidocs                                 Do not generate API Docs in /apidocs/ endpoint --import-path "examples.com/ramlcode"        import path of the generated code --api-file-per-method                        Generate one API implementation file per method (only for Go) --lib-root-urls								Array of libraries root URLs
+   --no-main                                    Do not generate a main.go file --no-apidocs                                 Do not generate API Docs in /apidocs/ endpoint --import-path "examples.com/ramlcode"        import path of the generated code --lib-root-urls								Array of libraries root URLs
 ```